The University of Edinburgh is one of the best in the world and its School of Informatics amongst the best in Europe and the UK.

 The School of Informatics

-- QS World University Rankings - Computer Science - 23rd
+- QS World University Rankings by Subject 2023: Computer Science and Information Systems - 20th

-With over 280 academic and research staff and over 2,000 students, the School of Informatics at the University of Edinburgh is the largest Computer Science department in the UK and one of the largest in Europe.
+With over 300 academic and research, over 130 professional services staff and over 2,000 students, the School of Informatics at the University of Edinburgh is the largest Computer Science department in the UK and one of the largest in Europe.

 Students who graduate from the School of Informatics go into their future careers equipped with the skills they need to excel.
 A lot of our graduates and staff are highly successful in their fields.
 You can read more about what our graduates progressed into here: